cph-cachet/carp.sensing-flutter/packages/carp_communication_package/README.md

 See the [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types).
 See the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app in Flutter.

-There is privacy protection of text messages and phone numbers in the default [Privacy Schema](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.-Using-CARP-Mobile-Sensing#privacy-transformer-schemas).
+This package have implemented default privacy protection of text messages, phone numbers, and calendar entries as part of the default [Privacy Schema](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.-Using-CARP-Mobile-Sensing#privacy-transformer-schemas).
+These functions are implemented in the `communication_privacy.dart` file and use standard SHA1 hashing.

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter/).